-While CE marking might seem like a fairly simple concept, it’s actually very complicated, since it doesn’t apply to every product on the market, and different items will have to meet different requirements.
+While CE or UKCA marking might seem like a fairly simple concept, it’s actually very complicated, since it doesn’t apply to every product on the market, and different items will have to meet different requirements.

-CE marking is a self-certification scheme to demonstrate that products comply with relevant European health, safety and environmental protection legislation.
+UKCA marking is a self-certification scheme to demonstrate that products comply with relevant European health, safety and environmental protection legislation.
 In most cases, this means the Product Directives.

 The letters are the abbreviation of Conformité Européene, which means “European Conformity”.
 Originally, the term used was actually “EC marking”, to match the French phrase, but “CE marking” is now used in all official documentation.
+The UKCA mark is an abbreviation for UK Conformity Assessed.

 Directives are legal acts of the European Union.
 They require member states to achieve a specific result but do not state the means of achieving it.